-Ranveer Brar has a Bachelors of Science (Biopsychology) from the University of Winnipeg, and a Master of Science, Department of Community Health Sciences, University of Manitoba.
+Ranveer Brar has a Bachelor of Science (Biopsychology) from the University of Winnipeg, and is pursuing a Master of Science from the Department of Community Health Sciences, University of Manitoba.
 He works as a Research Coordinator and Entry Level Statistician.
-His main project focus is on assessing frailty and adverse outcomes in patients with advanced chronic kidney disease and on assessing long term outcomes for individuals attending a medical fitness facility. @_RanveerB
+His main project focus is on assessing frailty and adverse outcomes in patients with advanced chronic kidney disease, as well as assessing long term outcomes for individuals attending a medical fitness facility. @_RanveerB